Sanshin Zen Community

 • Watch your mindstate and tell a practice leader immediately if you feel yourself becoming confused or disoriented.
 It’s uncommon, but intensive, prolonged zazen or any intensive sitting practice can lead to letting go of the self in a way that allows for us to lose our bearings to a greater or lesser degree.
 Most of the time this is fine, we know what’s going on, and we can just observe.
 However, if you’re concerned at all with what’s happening, don’t tell yourself you just need to sit through it or that it’s just your mind wandering.
 Please find someone and we’ll talk about it.

-How we source food for sesshin at Sanshin
+how we source food for practice

 We are participating in the local food & farming community.